 - Web hosting businesses

-- In general, any business whose balance sheet does not have significant assets in any category other than cash
+- Any business whose balance sheet does not have significant assets in any category other than cash

 Why Cash Basis Can Be Better

-Although accrual accounting can offer more insights into businesses with various levels of complexity, some businesses simply don’t have that level of complexity to be understood.
+Although accrual accounting can offer more insights into businesses with various levels of complexity, some businesses simply don’t have that level of complexity.
 In these cases, cash basis accounting is sufficient.
-Even more so, cash basis accounting can be easier to verify from a buyer’s perspective as they can simply match up transactions from a bank account in a ‘money in/money out’ fashion.
+Even more so, cash basis accounting can be easier to verify transactions from a buyer’s perspective, as they can simply match up transactions from a bank account with a ‘money in/money out’ formula.

 Should I Recast My Books?

-You may be wondering if taking the time and effort to recast your books into an accrual based accounting system would be worth the effort value gained from an eventual sale.
-The answer to this depends largely upon the size of your business and the complexity of your business.
+You may be wondering if taking the time and effort to recast your books into an accrual-based accounting system would be worth the effort for the value gained from an eventual sale.
+The answer to this depends largely upon the size and complexity of your business.

-For any business owner who carries inventory and who is planning to exit within the next few years, taking the time to recast the books into an accrual basis accounting system would be recommended, especially if your revenues are significant.
+For any business owner who carries inventory and plans to exit within the next few years, taking the time to recast the books into an accrual basis accounting system would be recommended.
+This is especially true if your revenues are significant.
 Much of the decision to recast your books will depend on just how much value you potentially add to your business by doing so.

-If at anytime you would like more insight into whether you should recast your books, or make any change for that matter, we would invite you to contact us and receive a no-cost valuation and consultation.
+If at any time you would like more insight into whether you should recast, or make any changes to your books, we would invite you to contact us and receive a no-cost valuation and consultation.